How can I have my poster printed?

 Judging: 9:00 am - 11:00 am

 Registration opens on January 15th and closes February 29th, 11:59:59 pm.
 Note, once we hit our limit of 850 attendees, we will wait list presentations.

 How will I be assigned to a session?

 Presenters are assigned to a session based on their area of study.
 Session assignments will be determined by end March.

 How can I participate in the judging?

 Students may elect to have their presentations displayed only or displayed and judged.
 Those electing to be judged will be notified of their session assignment and tentative presentation time.
 If necessary, presentation times may be changed to accommodate class schedules.
-Students must make a 10-minute presentation to the judges.
-Each session will be judged by the same team of judges.
+Students must make a 10-minute presentation to the judges, plus 5 minutes for Q&A. Each session will be judged by the same team of judges.
 Cash prizes will be given in each session for 1st ($200) and 2nd ($100) place or two joint 1st place ($150).